About Your Programme

 - The first year (F1) is required for all UK graduates and some others (as determined by the General Medical Council (GMC)).

-- Successful completion results in progression from provisional to full registration.
+- Successful completion of the F1 year results in progression from provisional to full GMC registration.

 Your F1 year will:

 - Confirm that you can put in to practice as a doctor the knowledge, skills and attitudes you learnt as a student (as outlined in The New Doctor)

 - Provide you with a safe environment in which to learn new knowledge and skills at the same time as encouraging your professional development.

 Your F2 year will:

 - Increase your knowledge and skills as you will experience different specialties